chouchouiio/CHOUCHOU.github.io/_pages/about.md

   </div>
 </div>

 Speaker recognition, speech segmentation, ECAPA-TDNN, and AI singing voice synthesis.
+Participated in and drove the productization of the AI ​​vocal enhancer project, specifically focusing on the workflows for speaker voiceprint recognition, segmentation, and parallel voice conversion.

 <div style="margin:1.35rem 0 0.35rem;">